OctopusSamples/SpaceCloner/README.md

 ## Who uses this process?
 This script was developed by the Customer Success team at Octopus Deploy.
 We use it to clone items for our [samples instance](https://samples.octopus.app).

 ## Will you fix my bug?
+Submit an issue if you encounter a bug.
+We will triage it and give you a decision on if it will be fixed.

+What won't be fixed:
+- Failures as a result of cloning from massive differences in versions, for example `3.17.14` to `2020.2.6`.
+However, if it is a small difference in versions, we are much more likely to fix it.
+- Certain Excluded Object Types (sensitive variables, targets, workers, etc).
+They were excluded for a specific reason.

-What about feature requests?
+## What about feature requests?
-Honestly, probably not.
 Unless it is something we (Customer Success) needs, we probably won't add it ourselves.
+We encourage you to fork the repo, add your desired functionality.
+If you think others will benefit submit a PR.

 ## Do you accept pull requests?
 Yes!
 If you want to improve this script please submit a pull request!